scharry30/Meta-Reason/README.md

 This is a novel reasoning optimization framework that equips Large Reasoning Models (LRMs) with meta-cognitive self-regulation capabilities.
 It significantly reduces redundant reasoning and generation overhead without sacrificing accuracy.
-MERA explicitly decouples the reasoning process and the control mechanism, allowing fine-grained optimization of model behavior.
+It explicitly decouples the reasoning process and the control mechanism, allowing fine-grained optimization of model behavior.

 ## 🔍 Key Features